-Figure 1 shows that extra-EU exports and imports in medicinal and pharmaceutical (shortened to medicinal in the rest of the article) products grew almost every year between 2002 and 2018, reaching EUR 169 and 78 billion, respectively.
-Imports were dropping slightly only in 2003 and 2013 and exports only in 2008 and 2016.
-Even the financial crisis, which affected trade in many other products, caused exports to fall by only EUR 473 million (0.6%) in 2008, while imports even grew that year.
-With exports growing more than imports, the trade surplus grew from EUR 22 billion in 2002 to a record high of EUR 91 billion in 2018.
+Figure 1 shows that extra-EU exports and imports in medicinal and pharmaceutical (shortened to medicinal in the rest of the article) products grew almost every year between 2002 and 2020, reaching EUR 215 billion and EUR 93 billion respectively in 2020.
+Even the financial crisis, which affected trade in many other products, did not cause a fall in exports or imports.
+With exports growing more than imports, the trade surplus grew from EUR 18 billion in 2002 to a record high of EUR 122 billion in 2020.

 Between 2002 and 2008 the share of medicinal and pharmaceutical products in total extra-EU trade remained fairly stable (Figure 2).
-In 2009, the share of exports increased by 1.1 percentage point (pp) and imports by 1.8 pp. This was not caused by an increase in trade in medicinal and pharmaceutical products but rather by the decline in total trade.
+In 2009, the share of imports increased by 1.3 percentage points (pp) and exports by 1.6 pp. This was not caused by an increase in trade in medicinal products but rather by the decline in total trade.
 Since 2009, the shares have been fluctuating but there is a clear overall growth.
-Since 2002, the share for exports has grown by 1.0 pp, while the share for exports has grown from 5.0 % to 9.5 %.
+Between 2002 and 2019, the share for imports has grown from 3.4 % to 4.8 % while the share for exports has grown from 5.0 % to 9.5 %.
 In 2020 there was considerable increase in the share for imports which rose to 5.4 % and especially exports which rose to 11.1 %.

 United States and Switzerland remain the top EU partners

-The United States stands out as the EU’s main trading partner for medicinal and pharmaceutical products in 2018 (Figure 3).
-Exports to the United States (34 %) are almost a third of all EU exports and are followed at some distance by Switzerland (12 %), China (6%), Japan (5 %), Russia (4 %) and Canada (3 %).
-Imports to the EU are dominated even more by the United States (37 %) and Switzerland (35 %).
-The other top six import partners are China (5 %), Singapore, Israel (both 4 %) and South Korea (3 %).
-Because the United States and Switzerland are the two largest trade partners, the development of their trade in medicinal and pharmaceutical products with the EU is shown in the next two figures.
+The United States stands out as the EU’s main trading partner for medicinal and pharmaceutical products in 2020 (Figure 4).
+Exports to the United States (34 %) are more than a third of all EU exports and are followed at some distance by Switzerland (12 %) and the United Kingdom (8 %).
+Imports to the EU are dominated even more by Switzerland (35 %) and the United States (28 %).
+Because the United States and Switzerland are the two largest trade partners, the development of their trade in medicinal and pharmaceutical products with the EU is shown in Figures 4 and 5.

-Figure 5 shows the development of trade in medicinal and pharmaceutical products between the EU and Switzerland from 2002 to 2018.
-In this period, exports grew by EUR 14 billion, which was EUR 38 billion less than the export growth for the United States.
-It dropped only in 2003, 2008 and 2018.
-The largest increase (EUR 5 billion) occurred in 2017.
-Imports in this period grew by EUR 18 billion, which was EUR 2 billion more than the increase of imports from the United States.
-Only in 2003 was there a decrease in imports.
-Measured as average annual growth exports grew by 7.9 % per year, while imports grew by 7.0 % per year.
-Since 2002, the EU had a trade deficit with Switzerland, peaking at EUR 10 billion in 2016, which dropped to EUR 7 billion in 2018.
+Figure 6 shows the development of trade in medicinal products between the EU and Switzerland from 2002 to 2020.
+In this period, exports grew by EUR 21 billion, which was EUR 38 billion less than the export growth for the United States.
+Imports in this period grew by EUR 23 billion, which was EUR 8 billion more than the increase of imports from the United States.
+Measured as average annual growth, exports grew by 8.9 % per year, while imports grew by 7.5 % per year.
+During the whole period, the EU had a trade deficit with Switzerland, peaking at EUR 8 billion in 2009, 2012 and 2019 but falling to EUR 5 billion in 2020.

-Table 1 shows that, amongst the EU Member States, Germany accounted for a quarter of all extra-EU exports (EUR 40 billion) followed at some distance by Ireland (EUR 25 billion), Belgium (EUR 20 billion), France (EUR 15 billion), the United Kingdom and the Netherlands (both EUR 14 billion) and Italy (EUR 11 billion).
-Four countries had shares higher than 10 % for medicinal and pharmaceutical products in their total extra-EU exports.
-These were Ireland (36 %), Denmark (25 %), Belgium (19 %) and Slovenia (16 %).
+Table 1 shows that, amongst the EU Member States, Germany had the highest exports (EUR 49 billion) followed at some distance by Ireland (EUR 35 billion), Belgium (EUR 31 billion), the Netherlands (EUR 22 billion), France (EUR 17 billion), and Italy (EUR 15 billion).
+Four countries had shares higher than 20 % for medicinal products in their total extra-EU exports.
+These were Slovenia (39 %), Ireland (37 %), Denmark (29 %) and Belgium (24 %).

 Source data for tables and graphs